 1. Types of dumbbells

-Before starting the dumbbell exercises beginners, it is convenient to know the types of dumbbells that you can use.
+Before starting the dumbbell exercises beginners, it is convenient to know the types of dumbbells best for a home gym.
 We can choose the type of dumbbells depending on different factors:

 - On the one hand, there are dumbbells according to the material of the grab bar, which can be rubber or metal.